With these four essential ingredients for improved wellbeing, you’ll be better equipped to handle what life throws at you.

 The possibilities are endless!
 All that you need to do is try something.

 Wellbeing is multidimensional.
 Start today by doing an assessment of where you are at, and come up with a plan on how you are going to fix those areas where you aren’t quite so strong.
 And every day thereafter, work on building the walls of your house.
-Finally, when you know times are going to be tough, shore up those walls by taking extra special care of your needs, so you can ride those waves rather than get dumped on by them (sorry for the mixed metaphor!).
+Finally, when you know times are going to be tough, shore up those walls by taking extra special care of your needs, so you can weather the storm rather being destroyed by it.

 Did this help you think of wellbeing in a new way?
 What area of your life could you work on more to support yourself better?